 5 Days 5 Dinners — Caribbean Princess Dining Review

 Read our cruise ship review:

 Princess Cruises — A Caribbean Princess Review

-Princess Cruises has three specialty dining venues onboard their ships — Crab Shack, Crown Grill Steak House and Sabatini’s Italian.
+Princess Cruises has three speciality dining venues onboard their ships — Crab Shack, Crown Grill Steak House and Sabatini’s Italian.

-It’s worth the extra treat (and the additional surcharge of $29/person) to dine at one of the specialty restaurants, whether it is for a special celebration or “just because”.
+It’s worth the extra treat (and the additional surcharge of $29/person) to dine at one of the speciality restaurants, whether it is a special celebration or “just because”.

 Indulge yourself at the Caribbean Princess Crown Grill

 With walls of dark wood panelling and booths of leather, the décor inside the Crown Grill speaks to the fact that it is a traditional steak house.
 Imagine men in business suits, sitting in high back leather chairs reading the financial section of the newspaper — smoking cigars, drinking cognac and making fortunes.